mateog4712/KnotAli/README.md

 ##### References:
     Robert C. Edgar.
 MUSCLE: a multiple sequence alignment method with reduced time and space complexity.
 BMC Bioinformatics, 5:113, Aug 2004

+#### Changes
+    08/02/2024 KnotAli has been updated to use the new version of Iterative-HFold.
+As such, it should be much faster to run compared to before.
+The change includes a change to the Vienna RNA format from the simfold formate to improve interoperability